 After detectives scan a print at a crime scene, they mark it with yellow circles called minutiae, which flag certain areas as a means of identification.
 The system will use an algorithm to generate a list of potential matches.”

 With more and more police departments improving their fingerprinting systems, it’s only fair the rest of the world keeps up with fingerprint technology as well.
-Certifix Live Scan aims at delivering the fastest and most up-to-date digital fingerprint service available.
+Certifix Live Scan aims at delivering the fastest and most up-to-date digital fingerprint system available.
 Certifix Live Scan sends results to the Department of Justice as well as the FBI.
 With our fast technology working in conjunction with these types of police department fingerprint systems, security and background checks will be quicker and more accurate.